fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 - NEW NOTE: They will be graded according to [THIS RUBRIC](essay-grading-rubric.pdf)
 - Website layout and features that need work
 - IN CLASS: How to create a directory of sites via a [Google Sheet](https://docs.google.com/spreadsheets/d/1yLBM4Aik6yEJ90XET5_GBrZ58gr1Mbjsg-NvyWrj0_8/edit#gid=0)
-- Clean Zotero Collections due FRIDAY!
+- Clean Zotero Collections DUE FRIDAY!

 ### Friday, 11/30
 - DUE: All directory info in our [Google Sheet](https://docs.google.com/spreadsheets/d/1yLBM4Aik6yEJ90XET5_GBrZ58gr1Mbjsg-NvyWrj0_8/edit#gid=0)
 - DUE: Complete and accurate Zotero collections.
+- DUE: Convert your references to new footnote code.
 - OPTIONAL DUE: If you want another round of critique on your vignettes, bring a complete draft to class, and you'll get it back by the last day of class (Wednesday next week.